Mat Taram bin Sa'al

 When the train was brought to an emergency halt, Utoh jumped off and disappeared into the jungle.
 Under a bridge near the railway tracks he stabbed a Chinese vagrant to death, and three miles further on entered a kongsi hut near Sungai Tangkas where he killed Cheow Hin, as well as two elderly women, and three children, and wounded nine other people, among them four children, before fleeing.
 Police arrived at the hut about one hour later, whereupon the wounded were brought to hospital.
-One of them, a woman, succumbed to her wounds soon thereafter.
+One of them, a woman, died from her wounds soon thereafter.

 While hundreds of police officers were searching for him in the jungle around Bangi, Utoh went on a 90-mile march to his home in Parit Six, where he arrived 36 hours later.
 Upon being asked why he had returned, since it was thought that he was on his way to Sumatra, he told that he had no money for the trip and was on his way back home, but he had lost his wife and children when he was pushed out of the train after a fight that was incited by a Chinese boy who had spilt tea on him.
 Utoh was then brought to Sabak Bernam Police Station where he related his story, telling that he couldn't remember anything that happened after he was pushed off the train.
 One of the policemen, who had read the story about the mass murder in a newspaper, suspected that he could be the sought culprit, and so Utoh was arrested.

-Utoh was detained in Teluk Anson, where he was identified by his wife, and charged with the murder of Herbert Marston on October 13.
+Utoh was detained in Teluk Anson, where he was identified by his wife, and charged with the murder of Herbert Marston on 13 October.
 The case was then transferred to the court in Kajang, where hearings began on October 14.
-On October 29 Utoh was sent to the mental hospital in Tanjong Rambutan to be observed there for a month.
-On May 4, 1948 he was found to have been of unsound mind while committing the murders and was sentenced to be confined at the mental hospital in Tanjong Rambutan at the pleasure of the Ruler-in-Council.
+On 29 October Utoh was sent to the mental hospital in Tanjong Rambutan to be observed there for a month.
+On 4 May 1948, he was found to have been of unsound mind while committing the murders and was sentenced to be confined at the mental hospital in Tanjong Rambutan at the pleasure of the Ruler-in-Council.